All Episodes

 They got him off the jet, put him in a quarantined limo or ambulance.

-They took that To a quarantined room at Emory Hospital.
+They took that to a quarantined room at Emory Hospital.

-And so Whoopi Goldberg and Nicole Wallace are talking about this, and Whoopi brings up a tweet that Donald Trump tweeted out.
+And Whoopi brings up a tweet that Donald Trump tweeted out.

-Uh Trump was not all that hot on the idea, bringing an Ebola infected patient into the country, and that begets the conversation.
+Trump was not all that hot on the idea of bringing an Ebola-infected patient into the country.

 A lot of people were very worried about this idea that somebody with Ebola was going to come back to the United States.

-But I think the CDC and all of these doctors and this airplane, which is pretty much a vacuum, has done everything they can do to make sure he and she are going to be protected.
+But I figure the CDC and all of these doctors and this airplane, which is pretty much a vacuum, has done everything they can do to make sure he and she are going to be protected.

 Now, Nicole Wallace is a former campaign aide for George W. Bush.